Grand Teton in May: 3 Amazing Advantages & 4 Challenges to Prepare For

 Note: At this altitude, the air is thinner and drier, and it warms up and cools off quicker than at lower altitudes.

-- Pilgrim Creek Road – usually closed in early May, sometimes remains closed throughout May due to bear activity
+- Pilgrim Creek Road – Often closed throughout May due to bear activity.

-- Cattleman Bridge Road – usually closed in early May, sometimes remains closed as May goes on due to bear activity
+- Cattleman Bridge Road – May remain closed well into May due to bear activity.

-- Road from Flagg Ranch to South Gate of Yellowstone – usually opens mid-May
+- Flagg Ranch to South Gate of Yellowstone – Typically opens by mid-May.
+(Scheduled for May 9, 2025 – weather dependent)

-- Signal Mountain Summit Road – often open June 1st – snowpack dependent
+- Signal Mountain Summit Road – Usually opens around June 1st, depending on snow conditions.

-- Grassy Lake Road – usually opens June 1st
+- Grassy Lake Road – Typically opens June 1st.

-Challenge: Possibility Not All Park Services Are Open
+Challenge: Not All Park Services Are Open Yet

-This challenge is one of the reasons that fewer people visit Grand Teton in May – there is a risk amenities and services are not open for the season yet.
+This challenge is one of the reasons that fewer people visit Grand Teton in May—there is a risk that amenities and services are not open for the season yet.

-Solution: The later in the month of May you go to Grand Teton National Park, the more likely roads and services will be open and available.
-Following is a list of when amenities and services will be open for May 2024.
+The later in May you go to Grand Teton National Park, the more likely roads and services will be open and available.
+The following is a list of when amenities and services will be open in May 2025.

 Lodging